 - Equity-Centered.
 Every decision that you make should be an equity-centered decision.
 How can we keep the needs of every student—especially those from our most vulnerable communities—at the center of our decision-making processes?
 Every online learner needs to have the opportunity to engage with rigorous course content and feel that they belong in their school community.

 - Community-Driven.
 Consider the needs of the entire community.
 How can our district or school connect with community-serving organizations to meet the needs of families?
-We can fight against the inequalities that COVID-19 and systemic racism have brought to the forefront as we seek to serve the students and caregivers in our schools.

 - Make Every Moment an SEL Moment.
 Social-emotional learning, belonging, and connectedness should not be restricted to a 10-minute segment of the day.
 Instead, they should be viewed as underlying components of every interaction with students.
 Every student interaction—on Zoom or in the classroom in small groups—is a moment in which we are modeling SEL.
 How can we make every moment an SEL moment?